 Such talk, of course, can be traced back to the New Testament itself.
 On one occasion the Apostle Paul wrote, “I have been crucified with Christ; and it is no longer I who live, but it is Christ who lives in me” (Galatians 2:19b-20a).
 But in another of his letters, Paul declares that “the Lord is the Spirit.”

-The close relationship between Jesus and the Holy Spirit is seen in other New Testament passages.
+The close relationship of Jesus and the Holy Spirit is seen in other New Testament passages.
 For example, in Philippians 1:19 Paul makes reference to “the Spirit of Jesus Christ,” and Acts 16:7 similarly refers to “the Spirit of Jesus.”
 Moreover, in writing to the Christians in Rome, Paul declared to them: “the Spirit of God dwells in you.
 Anyone who does not have the Spirit of Christ does not belong to him” (Romans 8:9).

 The Holy Spirit and Guidance

 One of the most important popular religious books of the nineteenth century was In His Steps: What Would Jesus Do? written by Charles M. Sheldon and first published in 1896.
-In the 1990s, WWJC (the initials for “what would Jesus do?”) became quite popular in some circles, and there is now (in 2018) a What would Jesus do? app (see here).
+In the 1990s, WWJC (the initials for “what would Jesus do?”) became quite popular in some circles, and there is now (in 2018) a What would Jesus do? (see here).

 Sheldon’s novel was a powerful one and his message quite significant.
 I don’t mean to criticize those who in recent years have found the WWJD emphasis meaningful, but it is more important for people to ask themselves WWHSHMD than WWJD, that is, What would the Holy Spirit have me do? rather than What would Jesus do?